RichardORCL/OCI-OpenShift-Floating-EgressIP/README.md

 2. Create node_config.yaml file:

 You can create 1 file per worker node or just add multiple worker nodes into one file.
-The example below show the configuration of 2 workers nodes:
+The example below show the configuration of 2 workers nodes.

-Ensure you use the correct device name, in our case 'ens5'.
+**IMPORTANT:** Ensure you use the correct device name, in our case 'ens5'.
 Set the correct IP address and prefix.

+**IMPORTANT:** All nodes that can run worload pods must have VLAN attached to them and have an individual IP setup in this VLAN

 Reminder: OCI does not provide DHCP on a VLAN, so you need to maintain assigned IP addresses yourself.
 You need 1 IP address per worker node and you need 1 IP address per egress IP you want to use.